Polygons of Newton-Okounkov type on irreducible holomorphic symplectic manifolds: Organisation of the paper

 \section{Organisation of the paper}

 \begin{enumerate} \item In the second section we collect all the notions and known results needed. \item In the third section we compute the restricted volume of big divisors on projective IHS manifolds along prime divisors. \item In the fourth section, we associate with any big divisor on a projective IHS manifold a convex polygon.
 We say that these polygons are of \textit{Newton-Okounkov type}.
 Furthermore, we observe that these polygons fit in a convex cone as slices.
-To conclude, we observe that in some cases we can explicitly compute a set of generators for this convex cone. \item In the fifth section, we investigate when the polygons defined in the fourth section can be expressed as Minkowski sums of "simpler" ones. \item In the sixth section we give several examples illustrating our results. \end{enumerate} \paragraph{\textbf{Notation}} From now on, $X$ will denote a projective IHS manifold of complex dimension $2n$.
+To conclude, we observe that in some cases we can explicitly compute a set of generators for this convex cone. \item In the fifth section, we investigate when the polygons defined in the fourth section can be expressed as Minkowski sums of simpler ones. \item In the sixth section we give several examples illustrating our results. \end{enumerate}